-This is because the BCAAA server is in the client data path for accessing protected resources.
+If the agent is installed on a non-dedicated server, user experience can suffer because the BCAAA server is in the client data path for accessing protected resources.
 Users make client requests to the ProxySG, which in turn proxies authentication requests to the BCAAA service.
 If the BCAAA service has to compete for system resources, the BCAAA response to the authentication request could take longer.